Find useful resources to help you on your enterprise journey.

 - The Ready Reckoner calculator tool is available on Gov.uk's website to work out how much money you need to set aside for National Insurance /Tax.

-- The Business & IP Centre run a series of workshop packages on everything you need to know to help you start, launch and grow your business.
+- The British Library run a series of workshop packages on everything you need to know to help you start, launch and grow your business.

-- The Santander Universities Enterprise Portal is a site for entrepreneurs and the university, start-up and business communities.
-Enter the Santander 60 Second Business Pitch competition via the portal and compete to win up to £1,500, and advice and support for your new business.
+- Business Pitch competition via the portal and compete to win up to £1,500, and advice and support for your new business.

 - Startups is an invaluable resource for up to date articles on entrepreneurship hot topics and news.
 It also contains 62 detailed guides on how to start a business in popular industries.